jwt625/PlayGround/20250816_youtube_liked/youtube-liked-backup/README.md

 A Chrome extension to backup metadata from YouTube liked videos with automatic removal capability to circumvent the 5000 video limit.

+## 🚀 Quick Start & Fix Verification

+### Installation
+1. Open Chrome and navigate to `chrome://extensions/`
+2. Enable "Developer mode" (top-right toggle)
+3. Click "Load unpacked" and select the `youtube-liked-backup` folder
+4. Extension should load without errors ✅

+### Testing the Connection Fix
+The "Could not establish connection.
+Receiving end does not exist" error has been fixed:

+1. **Load the extension** - No "window is not defined" errors should appear
+2. **Navigate to any YouTube page** (not necessarily liked videos)
+3. **Click the extension icon** - Popup should open without connection errors ✅
+4. **Navigate to YouTube liked videos** (`youtube.com/playlist?list=LL`) for full functionality

 ## Features

 - **Comprehensive Backup**: Scrapes complete metadata including titles, channels, durations, thumbnails, and more